AndyDentFree/perswifting/PersistedHierarchies/README.md

 1. Combine the type string with an ordinal number to provide a unique key.
    - provides additional debugging info
-   - increases the oersistence storage size
+   - increases the oersisted storage size
    - can use an ordinal number for that type alone, rather than a single global number
 2. Just use an ordinal number, not needing typing information.
 3. Store a completely arbitrary value - the object pointer.